chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/inclined-3d-composite-mixer-with-pbt-impeller/inclined-3d-composite-mixer-with-pbt-impeller.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~
-The boundary condition is similar to the other stirred tank cases except we let the top boundary of the problem with an open boundary.
+The boundary condition is similar to the other stirred tank cases, however, the top boundary of the problem is now an open boundary.

 .. code-block:: text